KCivilEnGI/VectorData-KMeansCclustering/README.md

 ## Task 4: Clustering in scikit-learn
 <p>
   This task demonstrated the ability to use the machine learning kit to perform different clustering methods.
-You could also compare the K-means result in Sciki-learn with my K-means method in the previous task to check whether they have nearly the same functionality. ...(To be continued)
+You could also compare the K-means result in Sciki-learn with my K-means method in the previous task to check whether they have nearly the same functionality. ...(To be updated)
 </p>